animate1978/MB-Lab/docs/creation_tools.rst

 Due to this algorithm, the resulting measures can differ a bit from the user input.
 In particular if the given measures are unrealistic or very uncommon, the result can present noticeable differences.
 The precision of the method will increase release by release, proportionally to the growing of the lab database.

 The height of the character can't be assigned directly, but is automatically calculated as sum of neck, torso, buttock, upper leg, lower leg and feet height.

+**Reset**
+The button "Reset category" resets all the sliders of the selected category, setting their value to 0.5.

 .. toctree::
    :maxdepth: 2